Package 'grpreg'

 Same as above.

-The negative partial log-likelihood of the fitted model at each value of lambda.
+The deviance of the fitted model at each value of lambda.

 n